housemex408/iROIEstimator/README.md

 # iROIEstimator

-## A CLI tool for forecasting ROI for an arbitrary OSS project hosted on Github.com
+## A CLI tool for forecasting ESP for an arbitrary OSS project hosted on Github.com